 gatordprocess if it is already running, then enter ./gatord & on the command line of your target to launch the newly built

 Open the Counter Configuration dialog using the button

 Results: A new category, mmapped, appears in the Counter Configuration dialog box with the Sine, Triangle, and PWM simulated counters.

 Run a capture session.

-If successful, the waveform generated by the simulated Sine counter appears in the charts section of the Timeline view.
+If successful, the waveform generated by the simulated Sine counter appears in the charts section of the Live and Timeline views.